yuygfgg/Vapoursynth-llvmexpr/docs/postfix.md

 When mixing formats, scale values accordingly.
 For example, to add an 8-bit value to a 10-bit value, you might use `x y 4 * +` (multiplying the 8-bit value `y` by 4 to scale it to the 10-bit range).

+When a non-integer result is writing to an integer pixel, it will be rounded to the nearest even integer.

 ---

 ### **2. Operands: Pushing Values onto the Stack**